Josefa Grossschedl

 I am an astrophysicist, currently working in the beautiful city of Prague.
-I grew up in a small village in Austria, Southeast Styria (Südoststeiermark).
-There I lived at the joinery of my father and mother, with my four siblings, my grandmother, and a bunch of cats, geese, and chickens.
-My fascination for our night sky, stars, and the universe was originally initiated by my older brother, Ronni, who was the first science nerd in our family.
-While reading the astro books he had gathered and using his rotatable star chart, I started to become interested in the night sky, the stars, and the immense vastness of the Universe.
+However, I grew up far away from any city, in a small village in Austria, Southeast Styria (Südoststeiermark, Fehring), at the joinery of my father and mother, with my four siblings, my grandmother, and a bunch of cats, geese, and chickens.
+My fascination for astronomy was originally ignited by my older brother, Ronni, who was the first science nerd in our family.
+When reading the astro books he had gathered and using his rotatable star chart, I started to become interested in the night sky, the stars, and the immense vastness of the Universe.

 Orion Nebula with VISION